pgEdge/spock/README.md

 * Better management & monitoring stats and integration
 * A 'pii' table for making it easy for personally identifiable data to be kept in country
 * Better support for minimizing system interuption during switch-over and failover
-* Improved support for in-region shadow nodes (in different AZ's)

 We use the following terms, borrowed from [Jan's](https://www.linkedin.com/in/jan-wieck-3140812) well known [Slony](https://slony.info) project, to describe data streams between nodes: